LxrdCrow/BookTime-App/README.md

 <br>

-## Logic application
+## Application Logic and Development Environment

-- PHP
+- PHP (Back-End Language)
-- Laravel
+- Laravel (Web Application Framework)
+- MySQL (Relational Database)
+- [Laravel Sail](https://laravel.com/docs/sail) as a lightweight command-line interface for running Laravel within Docker
+- [Docker Desktop](https://www.docker.com/products/docker-desktop/) for container management and orchestration
-- MySQL
+- MySQL running as a Docker container
+- [WSL2 (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/) with Ubuntu as the Linux-based development environment
+- Visual Studio Code for source code editing and Git version control

 <br>
 <br>

 ## Development

-Actually working for build database, laravel structure, libraries
+Currently working on setting up the database schema, defining Laravel structure, and integrating essential libraries.
+Docker and Laravel Sail have been configured as the development environment, running on WSL2 with Ubuntu.